 - social assistance benefit for the purpose of providing for child’s basic life needs, as long as the child fulfils the compulsory school attendance;

 - support of schools – development projects, ESF;

 - creation and standardisation of relevant diagnostic tools).

 These measures are conceptual (The concept of up-bringing and education of Roma children and pupils including secondary and tertiary education (SK) – Decree No 206/2008 of the Government of the Slovak Republic) and they also deal with the causes of school unsuccessfulness of Roma children from SDE at primary schools, i.e. not achieving school ability.

-The Ministry of Education, Science, Research and Sport of the Slovak Republic can provide for school founders contribution for the improvement of education and training conditions for children from socially disadvantaged background.
+The Ministry of Education, Research, Development, and Youth of the Slovak Republic can provide for school founders contribution for the improvement of education and training conditions for children from socially disadvantaged background.

 A specialized class may be established at school with the consent of the school founder for students who in terms of education and training need a compensatory programme and for students who were educated at school with an educational programme for students with health disabilities.